sedelpeuch/ronoco/ronoco-documentation/src/user-guides/installation.md

 ## Ronoco

-To install Ronoco you need the following packages:
+To install ronoco you need the following packages:

 - npm
 - python3